Clayton South

 Recent residential development output has been above average within Clayton South when compared nationally

-Based on AreaSearch analysis of ABS building approval numbers, allocated from statistical area data, Clayton South has experienced around 85 dwellings receiving development approval per year.
-Over the past five financial years, between FY21 and FY25, an estimated 426 homes were approved, with a further 14 approved so far in FY26.
-This reflects robust demand that underpins property values, with new homes being constructed at an average value of $475,000, somewhat higher than regional norms, reflecting quality-focused development.
+Based on AreaSearch analysis of ABS building approval numbers allocated from statistical area data, Clayton South has experienced around 85 dwellings receiving development approval per year.
+Approximately 426 homes were approved over the past five financial years, between FY-21 and FY-25, with an additional 14 approved so far in FY-26.
+On average, 2.5 people have moved to the area per new home constructed over these years, reflecting strong demand that supports property values.

-In the current financial year, $29.8 million in commercial approvals have been registered, suggesting robust local business investment.
-Relative to Greater Melbourne, Clayton South shows 61.0% higher building activity per person, creating greater choice for buyers, though development activity has moderated in recent periods.
-New development consists of 14.0% detached dwellings and 86.0% medium and high-density housing, indicating a trend toward denser development that provides accessible entry options and appeals to downsizers, investors, and entry-level buyers.
-This represents a notable shift from the area's existing housing composition, currently at 56.0% houses, indicating decreasing availability of developable sites and reflecting changing lifestyles and the need for more diverse, affordable housing options.
-With around 474 people per dwelling approval, Clayton South shows a developed market.
-Future projections show Clayton South adding 5,691 residents by 2041, according to the latest AreaSearch quarterly estimate.
+New homes are being built at an average expected construction cost of $475,000, which is somewhat higher than regional norms, indicating quality-focused development.
+This financial year has seen $29.8 million in commercial approvals registered, suggesting robust local business investment.
+Compared to Greater Melbourne, Clayton South shows 61.0% higher building activity per person, offering greater choice for buyers, although development activity has moderated recently.
+New development consists of 14.0% detached dwellings and 86.0% medium and high-density housing, providing accessible entry options that appeal to downsizers, investors, and entry-level buyers.
+This trend represents a notable shift from the area's existing housing composition, which is currently 56.0% houses, indicating decreasing availability of developable sites and reflecting changing lifestyles and the need for more diverse, affordable housing options.
+Clayton South has around 474 people per dwelling approval, suggesting a developed market.

 Frequently Asked Questions - Development